Christianity and Native America

 CONGREGATION OF THE GREAT SPIRIT RECORDS, 1980s-, 3.3 feet (3.0 feet unprocessed).

 Records of an inter-tribal American Indian parish (established 1989) of the Archdiocese of Milwaukee and the Siggenauk Interfaith Spiritual Center, an urban

 spiritual outreach and social welfare agency based at the parish in Milwaukee, Wisconsin.

-projects in the United States and the Americas target indigenous Native Americans and other minorities.
+projects in the United States and the Americas target indigenous Native American, African American, and other minority populations.